 We put a lot of emphasis on the residential market when analysing the land cycle.

-Despite the recession being officially over in 1991, the crisis for the commercial market peaked in the mid-1990s — with commercial median property values falling over 50% in some parts of the country.
+Despite the recession being officially over in 1991, the crisis for the commercial market peaked in the mid-1990s, with commercial median property values falling by more than 50% in some parts of the country.

-Compare that to the drop in the residential median price in the 1990 downturn — of some 10% — and it gives some idea of the magnitude.
+Compare that to the drop in the median residential price in the 1990 downturn, of some 10%, and it gives an idea of the magnitude.